GARMIN FENIX 5 REVIEW :: ALL THE 5 SERIES, IN DETAIL

 - Other specialist, supported ANT+ sensors include: Camera (VIRB); gear shifting (Di2, SRAM RED, Campagnolo); external temperature (TEMPE – more accurate than the internal sensor); heads-up-display (Varia vision); lights (Garmin, Bontrager); Radar (Garmin Varia);

-WARNING (14 October 2017) – There are STILL reports of ANT+ sensor dropouts on the Fenix 5 and Fenix 5S with several sensor brands including STAGES & STRYD.
+WARNING (14 April 2018) – There are STILL reports of ANT+ sensor dropouts on the Fenix 5 and Fenix 5S with several sensor brands including STAGES & STRYD.
 Check the Garmin forums (here) for the latest status.
 My understanding is that the Fenix 5 PLUS range (new hardware) will rectify these problems.
 My further belief is that now Garmin are selling slightly modified hardware as a firmware fix was not possible – so change your watch if you have an old one.

 TRAINING LOAD, STRESS AND RELATED CLEVER STUFF

 Garmin partner with FIRSTBEAT in the area of physiological metrics.
-FIRSTBEAT are probably the leaders in this field and also supply their algorithms and exerptise to other companies such as JABRA, SUUNTO, SMSUNG and HUAWEI – (here) is more info on FIRSTBEAT’s site.
-Polar are good too.
+FIRSTBEAT are probably the leaders in this field and also supply their algorithms and expertise to other companies such as JABRA, SUUNTO, SAMSUNG and HUAWEI – here is FIRSTBEAT’s site.
+Polar are good on this too.